awsdocs/aws-lambda-developer-guide/doc_source/services-smaa-topic-add.md

 ## Prerequisites<a name="services-smaa-prereqs"></a>
 + A non\-AWS hosted Apache Kafka cluster, or an AWS hosted Apache Kafka cluster on another AWS service\.
 For more information, see [Hosting an Apache Kafka cluster](kafka-hosting.md)\.
 + A [Lambda execution role](lambda-intro-execution-role.md) with permission to access the AWS resources that your self\-managed Kafka cluster uses\.
-For more information, see [Managing access and permissions for a Self\-managed Apache Kafka cluster](smaa-permissions.md)\.
+For more information, see [Managing access and permissions for a self\-managed Apache Kafka cluster](smaa-permissions.md)\.

-## Adding a Self\-managed Apache Kafka cluster using the Lambda console<a name="services-smaa-trigger"></a>
+## Adding a self\-managed Apache Kafka cluster using the Lambda console<a name="services-smaa-trigger"></a>

-Follow these steps to add your Self\-managed Apache Kafka cluster and a Kafka topic as a trigger for your Lambda function\.
+Follow these steps to add your self\-managed Apache Kafka cluster and a Kafka topic as a trigger for your Lambda function\.

 **To add an Apache Kafka trigger to your Lambda function \(console\)**